 1. See which agency you think is best

 If you’re just planning on going to America from the UK to work on camp for the summer and not come from anywhere different before or fly on anywhere different afterwards you’re best off applying through an agency.
 If you plan to sandwich it in between other destinations you might be better off applying direct.
-There are generally five agencies to choose from, CCUSA, Camp Leaders, AmeriCamp, Camp America or Wildpacks.
+There are generally five agencies to choose from: Camp Leaders, CCUSA, AmeriCamp, Camp America or Wildpacks.
 Do some research and talk to friends and ex-camp counselors and see which agency you think is best before you hand over any cash or sign up to anything, and keep in mind that these agencies are often owned and run by parent companies.
 For example, Smaller Earth Group runs Camp Leaders – one of our top experience providers.

 2. Decide which talent you’d like to use at camp